ONC 21st Century Cures Act and CMS 9115-F

 New regulations driving Interoperability

-Cures Act
+ONC’s Cures Act Final Rule

 ONC’s Final Rule implements certain provisions of the 21st century Cures Act to advance interoperability and support the access, exchange and use of electronic health information.
 This rule applies to Providers only.

-& Patient Access Rule
+CMS Interoperability & Patient Access Rule (CMS 9115-F)

 The CMS Interoperability and Patient Access Rule will focus on improving interoperability and patient access.
 This will be done by giving patients access to their health information when they need it most, and in a way that they can best use it.
 This rule applies to both Payers and Providers.

-& Patient Access Rule
+CMS Interoperability & Patient Access Rule (CMS 9115-F)

 About Our Solutions